squid314/java-game-of-life/life-steps.md

 Its configuration file is a Domain Specific Language (DSL) based on Groovy.
 This means that you are technically writing code when you are setting up your build script.

+If you haven't installed Gradle yet, go ahead and use Homebrew to install it.

+    $ brew install gradle

 Add the following to a `build.gradle` file:

     apply plugin: 'java'